rexfordessilfie/nextjs-handler-middleware/README.md

   await next();
 });
 ```
-In the future, I would love to explore extending something such as eslint, or the typescript compiler type-checker to automatically check that all middleware request parameter extensions are set in the middleware as a way to prevent the possibility of such bugs.
+> In the future, I would love to explore extending something such as eslint, or the typescript compiler type-checker to automatically check that all middleware request parameter extensions are set in the middleware as a way to prevent the possibility of such bugs.
+I would love to see a contribution that addresses this!